Home / About ALK+ LC

 This fusion causes cell enzymes (specialized proteins) to send signals to cells instructing them to divide and multiply more quickly than usual.
 The result: the spread of lung cancer.

 ALK-positive lung cancer is an acquired condition but it is not known exactly what triggers this.
-It is believed that the condition cannot be handed down to children.
+It is believed that the condition is not inherited and cannot be handed down to children.

-Studies indicate that about 5% of non-small cell lung cancer is due to the ALK rearrangement This would equate to several thousand new cases each year in the UK.
+International studies indicate that about 5% of non-small cell lung cancer is due to the ALK rearrangement This would equate to several thousand new cases each year in the UK.
 However, our analysis of prescribing data suggests that the number is much lower.
-ALK-positive lung cancer has been found in squamous cell carcinoma of the lungs (another type of NSCLC) and small cell lung cancer.
+A UK cancer centre has reported that its ALK-positive patients comprise 2% of their NSCLC cases.

 The ALK fusion has many variants which may be why patients respond differently to treatments.